“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 “The same one who just wrote to you?”

-“Yes.
-She told me to spend some time alone to calm my mind, so I went here.”
+“Correct.
+She told me to spend some time alone to calm my mind, so here I am.
+Although, I didn’t expect to end up treating another patient while on vacation.”

 “Well, what’s the worst news?”
 Tristan asked.
 Might as well get that over with.